Xundrug/MolGpKa/README.md

 ## Usage

-`example.ipynb` is a example scripts of using MolGpKa.
+`example.ipynb` is an example script for using MolGpKa.
 We use 3dmol.js to visualize the calculation results.

-This is a example file format for model training, validation and test, including `idx` and `acd_pka`. `idx` is the atom id for the ionizable groupcenter, `acd_pka` is the calculation pka value from ChEMBL database.
+This is an example file format for model training, validation and test, including `idx` and `acd_pka`. `idx` is the atom id for the ionizable group center, `acd_pka` is the calculation pka value from ChEMBL database.
 ```
 datasets/mols.sdf
 ```
-This tool only support command line.
 First, you should prepare the molecular file `mols.sdf` from ChEMBL database like the example.
-Then you will get two files `train.pickle, valid.pickle` in `datasets` when you run the script for data preparation.
+Then you will get two files `train.pickle, valid.pickle` in `datasets/` when you run the script for data preparation.
 ```
 prepare_dataset_graph.py
 ```
-The purpose of this code is to train the graph-convolutional neural network model for pka prediction, the file of weight will save in `models`.
+The purpose of this code is to train the graph-convolutional neural network model for pka prediction, the parameter file of MolGpKa will save in `models/`.
 You need to train the model for acidic ioniable center and basic ioniable center separately with corresponding data.
 ```
 train_graph.py
 ```